gvwilson/thirdbit/src/ideas/nwit/index.md

 1. Casanueva et al 2024: "The Impact of the COVID-19 Pandemic on Women's Contribution to Public Code" <https://arxiv.org/abs/2410.01454> Findings show that the COVID-19 pandemic has disproportionately impacted women's ability to contribute to the development of public code, relatively to men.
 Further, our observations of specific contributor subgroups indicate that COVID-19 particularly affected women hobbyists…

+1. Sesari et al 2024: "It is Giving Major Satisfaction" <https://arxiv.org/abs/2410.02482> …distributive, procedural, interpersonal, and informational [fairness] significantly affect…overall job satisfaction and satisfaction with job security…interpersonal fairness has the biggest impact, being more than twice as influential on overall job satisfaction.
+The relationship …is notably stronger for female, ethnically underrepresented, less experienced practitioners, and those with work limitations.

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6